said702/Hieroglyph-demo-EACL2026/README.md

 - If you only use one external camera (no internal webcam active):
     → Use --camera 0

+⚠️ Note: The demo requires direct system-level access to the camera.
+It does not run in isolated environments such as WSL, Docker, or sandboxed VMs, because these environments restrict hardware access.

 ------------------------------------------------------------

 ## Automatic Downloads (First Run Only)